pablobertran/vanilla-grid/README.md

 # vanilla-grid

-This library displays a booking calendar intended for accommodation businesses bookings/guests/more tracking.
+This library will a booking calendar intended for accommodation businesses bookings/guests/more tracking.

 ## Installation
     npm install